This course is only available for Master’s students in Psychology with specialisation School Psychology

 7 2-hour lectures introducing the theory and feasibility of early detection and intervention

 7 2-hour work group sessions facilitating training in the skills of early detection and intervention at school

-Three writing assignments (together 70% of final mark), of which two are provided with written feedback, one is provided with written feedback on an initial version and oral feedback on the final (graded) version and one is provided with oral feedback during a final examination (30% of final mark).
+Three written reports, of which two are provided with written feedback (70% of final mark) and one with oral feedback during a final examination (30% of final mark)